rubyonracetracks/tutorial-rails-rubymn2/01-02-static_pages.md

 * Enter the command "sh test_app.sh".
 One of the tests fails because the home page does not have all of the expected content.
 * In the app/views/static_pages/home.html.erb page, add the following lines after the end of the variable section:
 ```
 We are Ruby enthusiasts from the Twin Cities area.
-On this site, we showcase sponsors, advertise job openings, showcase our projects, and present our qualifications.
+On this site, we showcase sponsors, post job openings, showcase our projects, and present our qualifications.
 We meet on the last Monday of the month at <%= link_to 'Day Block Brewery', 'https://www.dayblockbrewing.com/' %>.
-For more details, go to the <%= link_to 'Ruby.MN Meetup group', 'https://www.meetup.com/ruby-mn/' %> to RSVP.
-We have online discussions on the <%= link_to 'ruby.mn Google group', 'https://groups.google.com/forum/#!forum/rubymn' %>.
-To view our Twitter feed, go to <%= link_to 'Ruby.MN on Twitter', ''https://twitter.com/rubymn' %>.
+For more details, go to the <%= link_to 'Ruby.MN Meetup group', 'https://www.meetup.com/ruby-mn/' %> to register to attend the next meeting.
+Our <%= link_to 'ruby.mn Google group', 'https://groups.google.com/forum/#!forum/rubymn' %> is the primary way to discuss Ruby with our members.
+To view our full Twitter feed, go to <%= link_to 'Ruby.MN on Twitter', ''https://twitter.com/rubymn' %>.
 ```
 * Enter the command "sh test_app.sh".
 All tests should now pass.
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.